 There’s a better way to browse the internet that ensures an organization is protected against the myriad of cyberthreats out there: web isolation.

 Using a cloud-based browser allows for safe browsing of the internet while providing users with a familiar experience and much-needed protection against cyberthreats.
 By isolating a user’s session on cloud infrastructure, clicking on a phishing link in an email or malicious link from a web search or visiting a malicious website doesn’t put their organization at risk — the code from that website is never executed on the computer being used.

 Instead, the user is merely seeing a benign video display of the web code rendered in the cloud.

-Isolated web browsing can significantly lower an organization’s risk profile.
+Isolated web browsing significantly lowers an organization’s risk profile.
 Cloud-based browser isolation allows users of an organization to browse the internet with the same experience as any traditional internet browser provides but with added protections and security.
-Executing all web-native code remotely ensures such codeit never reaches the endpoint, keeping an organization’s devices and network safe from malware and other cyberthreats.
+Executing all web-native code remotely ensures it never reaches the endpoint, keeping an organization’s devices and network safe from malware and other cyberthreats.

 Learn more about Authentic8’s Disposable Browser® solution that isolates threats and securely terminates your session once completed — request a demo.